 According to a study by eMarketer in 2018, 64.2 million people born between 1981 and 1996 watch streaming videos or videos downloaded onto their devices at least once a month.
 This number is higher than the number of people who watch television, which is 59 million.
 So, It only makes sense if you optimize your marketing strategy specifically to suit their behavior.

-Furthermore, another study has found that the majority of people (94%) watch videos, and do other things, on their phone vertically.
+Furthermore, another study has found that the majority of people (94%) watch videos, and do other things, on their phones vertically.
 They just don’t like the idea to turn their phone sideways, again and again, every time they want to watch a video.

 From these studies, we can see that today’s generation likes to watch videos on their phones, and they like to watch vertically, not horizontally.
 Of course, not everything should be vertical, like movies or TV shows.
 But for your typical short-form video marketing, it’s better to optimize your video according to the smartphone’s orientation.